-The UIM Aquabike rules are applicable when the pilot and his team enter the paddock until the moment they leave at the end of the race.
+The UIM Aquabike rules are applicable when the rider and his team enter the paddock until the moment they leave at the end of the race.
+Once entered and registered, no AB shall leave the paddock until the end of the last moto and last technical inspection.

-The free practice and training are similar to the races and the same rules are applicable.
+The free practice and training are similar to the races and where not differently specified the same rules are applicable.

-The pilot can test with the machine during the hours and in the area specified in the program and with the authorization of the race direction
+The rider can test with the machine during the hours and in the area specified in the program and with the authorization of the race direction.

 In every country there are areas where it is forbidden to navigate or where the speed is limited.
-These areas must be strictly mentioned in the race instructions.
+These areas must be strictly mentioned in the riders briefing.